narrative-io/tackle-box/library/docs/components/TextField.md

 ## Events

 This component preserves all events emitted by Vuetify's v-text-field component.
-For a list of these events, see Vuetify's documentation: <a href="https://vuetifyjs.com/en/components/text-fields/">https://vuetifyjs.com/en/components/text-fields/</a>
+See Vuetify's documentation form more details.

 Additionally, nio-text-field component provides the following event emitters: